department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/content-presentation.md

 ## Cards

 Cards group short, related pieces of information into discrete containers, similar to physical index or playing cards.
+Most often, the goal of a card is to present a summary of information in one digestable chunk with the option to navigate to more details.
 The context of use for cards can vary widely, but at a minimum most cards share these elements:

 1. Background color or border
 2. Header